 Scope: These standards apply to initial rates and subsequent filings to increase premium rate schedules for individual long-term care insurance.
 Any product advertised, marketed or offered as long-term care insurance shall be subject to these standards when only issue age rate schedules are available.
+All dollar-for-dollar long-term care insurance rates are considered to be, for purposes of this standard, Issue Age Rate Schedules.
 Long-term care insurance shall provide benefits for one or more of the following: nursing home care, assisted living care or home health care and adult day care.
-These standards apply to all policies, riders, endorsements and amendments subject to the Core Standard for Individual Long-Term Care Insurance Policies adopted by the Interstate Insurance Product Regulation Commission, except for the following long term care products to which no specific rate standards apply:
+These standards apply to all policies, riders, endorsements and amendments subject to the Core Standards for Individual Long-Term Care Insurance Policies adopted by the Interstate Insurance Product Regulation Commission.